Who are the people behind the success stories of Implico? How did they find us and what inspires them in their everyday work?

 What do you appreciate about the company and your colleagues?

 The working environment is very good here, we all have a nice relationship.
-The communication is great – you can always knock on somebody’s door.
+Communication is great at Implico – you can always knock on somebody’s door.
 And I have the flexibility here that I need.

 You changed employers in the middle of your studies and joined Implico.
 How did that come about?